 Tria - Decorative Strategy Game for All Ages - Reclaimed Granite and Wood

-This beautiful table piece is made using upcycled granite and hardwood.
+This beautiful table piece is made using reclaimed granite and hardwood.
 Great for playing a variation on tic-tac-toe, the ancient game of Tria.

 Tria – A Fresh Take on an Ancient Game

-Elevate your X's and O's game from scrap paper to sea stones with this sophisticated handmade set.
-Play continues by moving the stones until there’s a winner, bringing a fresh element of strategy and fun to an ancient game.
+Elevate your X's and O's game from pencil and paper to granite and wood with this sophisticated and tactilely satisfying handmade set.
+After all stones are played, play continues by moving the stones until there’s a winner, bringing a fresh element of strategy and fun to an ancient game.
 It’s a good old-fashioned duel that gets your eyes off the screen, and becomes an elegant décor item when not in play.
-Handmade by Arra David and Anne Johnson in Windham, New Hampshire.

 How to Play